 By not following the program as it is designed, Training Counselors are depriving the Instructor Candidates of receiving the training experience that they paid for and need to be prepared for teaching their own students.
 Two of the most common areas where this happens is insufficient Instructor Candidates and not having them conduct the range portion.

 NRA HQ requires that there are a minimum of four Instructor Candidates in a class.
 This is because the Instructor Candidates are supposed to take turns actually teaching the student class for the discipline certification they are seeking (Pistol, Rifle, Shotgun, Personal Protection Inside The House, etc.).
 They are also supposed to be broken into groups for certain modules; working in groups shows the value of team teaching.
-Absent the most extreme and compelling reasons, a Training Counselor holding a class with just one or two Instructor Candidates is an absolute violation of NRA rules.
+This is particularly important for the first class that an Instructor Candidate is going to take (usually Pistol Instructor).

 Failing to have the Instructor Candidates conduct the range portion of the class is a particularly egregious violation of NRA Rules.
 The Instructor Candidates are supposed to be learning how to conduct the range exercises of that particular discipline.
 The best way to actually learn it is to conduct it under the watchful eye of the Training Counselor.